How a Complete Eye Exam Is Performed

 What Type of Information is Uncovered During an Eye Exam?

-During an eye exam, there is a large amount of information that doctors uncover.
+During the exam, there is a large amount of information that doctors uncover.
 All that information has to do with your health.
 For one, eye exams can help uncover certain types of cancer.
 They can help you get ahead of these health issues early on and can make sure you get any issues treated before it becomes a real problem.

 On top of that, eye exams can help identify high cholesterol, thyroid issues, stroke, high blood pressure, diabetes, and more.
 Because doctors uncover so much health information through an eye exam, regular checkups are important.